In This Section:

 Cumberland Ceramics Camp

-Learn correct pottery throwing and wheel techniques from our ceramics specialist Jim Champion.
+Learn correct pottery throwing and wheel techniques from our ceramics specialist Scott McRoberts.
 Explore wheel work, throwing, glazing and firing techniques in the week long course.
 This course is for the future artist who wants to expand their portfolio or the student who would just like to learn a new craft.
 Snack is provided.